arXiv/arxiv-docs/README.md

 familiar with this ask a dev or an admin to help you.

 ### 1st: Make your edit on github
-To edit a page first go to the info.arxiv.org page you want to edit.
+- To edit a page first go to the info.arxiv.org page you want to edit.
 Ex https://info.arxiv.org/help/gzip.html

+- There click on the pencil icon to edit the page.
+That will take you to the corresponding page in github.

 ![gzip page](non-info/help-info-page.png)

-There click on the pencil icon to edit the page.
-That will take you to the corresponding page in github.
+- On the page you want to edit in github, click the dropdown arrow next to the pencil and select `Edit in place` and you can edit the page contents right in github.

+- After you have made changes, click preview to see how it will look when completed.
+**Please note:** There are slight differences between the markdown we use and what github uses.

 ![gzip page](non-info/help-github1.png)

-There click "edit" and you can edit contents of the page in github.
-Once you have made changes you can click preview to see how it will look when completed There are slight differences between the markdown we use and what github uses.

-![gzip page](non-info/help-github2.png)

-Once you are happy with your changes you can save the by going to the bottom of the edit and "Commit changes".
+- Once you are happy with your changes you can save by clicking on the blue `Commit changes` button in the upper right hand corner.
 Commit is the term github and git use for saving.

-You should put a brief note in the first text area.
+- Add a brief note in the first text area summarizing your edit.
 You may add longer note in the larger text area if you have more to say about your changes.

+![gzip page](non-info/help-github2.png)

-Then you can commit your changes to the branch `develop`.
+- Next commit your changes to the branch `develop`.

-The above step will not put your changes live on info.arxiv.org.
-At that point you have only saved the edit in github.
+- **Please note:** The above step will not put your changes live on info.arxiv.org.
+At this point you have only saved the edit in github.

-If you have more changes that are grouped with this change make them in github and commit them.
+If you have more changes to make at this time you may make and commit them in github.
+The additional changes you commit will be grouped together when you make your Pull Request in the next step.

 ### 2nd: Make a Pull Request from `develop` to `master`
 Once you have done all the changes you wanted you need to get your changes reviewed.
 This is done by "creating a PR."
 PR stands for pull request.

 To make a new PR click the "Pull Requests" tab on the top of a github page.
 Then click the green "New Pull Request."
 You want changes from the branch `develop` to get put